cometbft/cometbft/docs/references/qa/method.md

 1. [If you haven't done it before]
    Follow the [set up][qa-setup] steps of the `README.md` at the top of the testnet repository to configure Terraform, and `doctl`.
-2. Copy file `varyVESize.toml` onto `testnet.toml` (do NOT commit this change).
+2. In the `experiment.mk` file, set the following variables (do NOT commit these changes):
+   1. Set `MANIFEST` to point to the file `testnets/varyVESize.toml`.
-3. Set variable `VERSION_TAG` in the `Makefile` to the git hash that is to be tested.
+   2. Set `VERSION_TAG` to the git hash that is to be tested.
-4. Follow the [testnet starting][qa-start] steps of the `README.md` to configure and start the testnet.
+3. Follow the [testnet starting][qa-start] steps of the `README.md` to configure and start the testnet.
     * WARNING: Do NOT forget to run `make terraform-destroy` as soon as you are done with the tests
-5. Configure the load runner to produce the desired transaction load.
+4. Configure the load runner to produce the desired transaction load.
     * set makefile variables `ROTATE_CONNECTIONS`, `ROTATE_TX_RATE`, to values that will produce the desired transaction load.
     * set `ROTATE_TOTAL_TIME` to 150 (seconds).
     * set `ITERATIONS` to the number of iterations that each configuration should run for.
-6. Execute the [testnet starting][qa-start] steps of the `README.md` file at the testnet repository.
+5. Execute the [testnet starting][qa-start] steps of the `README.md` file at the testnet repository.
-7. Repeat the following steps for each desired `vote_extension_size`
+6. Repeat the following steps for each desired `vote_extension_size`
     1. Update the configuration (you can skip this step if you didn't change the `vote_extension_size`)
         * Update the `vote_extensions_size` in the `testnet.toml` to the desired value.
         * `make configgen`